Phantom65536/csc207-ThoughtVault/Initial Design.md

 - Sign up Input Boundary:
   - bool createUser()
   - bool setCredentials()
+  - bool createCalendar()
 - Sign up interactor (implementing Sign up Input Boundary):
-  - bool createUser(all details associated with a user): create a User instance and save it in storage device
+  - bool createUser(Signup Data Input Object): create a User instance and save it in storage device
-  - bool setCredentials(all details associated with the user's credentials): save the credentials for the user, hash the password
+  - private bool setCredentials(Username, password, API key): save the credentials for the user, hash the password
-  - bool createCalendar(API String): create a Google Calendar instance with this OAuth Client ID
+  - private bool createCalendar(API String): create a Google Calendar instance with this OAuth Client ID
 - Log in+out Input Boundary:
   - bool logIn()
   - bool logOut()
 - Log in+out interactor (implementing Log In+Out Input Boundary):
-  - bool logIn(username, password): Match username with a User instance and check if password is correct
+  - bool logIn(Login Data Input Object): Match username with a User instance and check if password is correct
-  - bool logOut(User): Log out and the system should return to Login page
+  - bool logOut(Identifier Data Input Object): Log out and the system should return to Login page

 Data Access (depends on whether we implement it with database tables or JSON files):
 - Data Access Interface: